Skip to the content.

 What is Pomap?

-The Pomap-library maintains purely functional maps of partially ordered elements.
-Partially ordered maps are similar to partially ordered sets, but map values for which a partial order relation is defined to some arbitrary other values.
-Here is an example for a partially ordered set to visualize the idea:
+The Pomap library provides purely functional maps for partially ordered elements.
+These maps are like partially ordered sets but map values with a defined partial order relation to arbitrary other values.
+Here’s an example of a partially ordered set:

 Hasse Diagram of a Partially Ordered Set